 Scope Management Plan

-1 Defining Scope
+1 Scope Definition

 1.1 Product Scope

-Product scope is defined as the features and functions that are to be included in the product or service.
+Product scope can be defined as the features and functions that are to be included in the product or service.
 The customer’s requirements will shape the initial product scope and the Project Team (“PT”) will determine the technical requirements of the product or service using the customer’s requirements.
 The client’s requirements will be documented in the Project Proposal and the Project Summary document, which, along with the PT’s technical requirements, will function as the product scope baseline.
 The client’s formal approval of the Project Proposal is required before project work begins.

 1.2 Project Scope

-Project scope is defined as all of the work that must be done in order to deliver a website with the specified features and functions.
+Project scope can be defined as all of the work that must be done in order to deliver a website with the specified features and functions.
 The PT and the Project Manager (“PM”) will identify the activities necessary, and only those necessary, to design, develop, test, and deploy the product or deliver the service.

 2 Scope Definition Processes